Quartz/bad-data-guide/README.md

 * [Suspicious numbers are present](#suspicious-numbers-are-present)

-### Data is missing you know should be there
+### Data are missing you know should be there

-Sometimes data is missing and you can't tell from the dataset itself, but you can still know because you know what the data purports to be about.
+Sometimes data are missing and you can't tell from the dataset itself, but you can still know because you know what the data purports to be about.
 If you have a dataset covering the United States then you can check to ensure all 50 states represented.
 (And don't forget about [the territories](https://en.wikipedia.org/wiki/Territories_of_the_United_States)—50 isn't the right number if the dataset includes Puerto Rico.)
 If you're dealing with a dataset of baseball players make sure it has the number of teams you expect.
 Verify that a few players who you know are included.
 Trust your intuition if something seems to missing and double-check with your source.
 The universe of your data might be smaller than you think.

 ### Rows or values are duplicated